bobgeorgethe3rd/freesewing/designs/harriet/README.md

 # @freesewing/harriet

-A High - Low circle skirt design to be both independent and extended in to other desgins
+A High - Low circle skirt design for independent use and extension into other desgins